-On Feb 8th, the AKAM conference on Global Account Management: is it different from KAM? will take place in Amsterdam at the Planetarium.
-This event is organised in association with the Dutch Sales Management Association (SMA).
+AKAM's workshop on Global Account Management: how is it different from KAM? took place in Amsterdam at the Planetarium Conference Centre, organised in association with the Dutch Sales Management Association (SMA).
 Olivier Rivière, Deputy-Chairman of AKAM, speaks with Eiso Bleeker, Manager of the SMA.

 Hello Eiso, and many thanks for leading the organisation of the conference in Amsterdam